 Several EU GDPR recitals (47, 48, 49, and 50) provide examples of types of processing that could be necessary for the legitimate interest of a controller.
 These include fraud prevention, network, and information security, indicating possible criminal acts or threats to public security.
 The Government Data Quality Hub recently published details of a legitimate Interests Assessment it performed using the ICO’s template.

 Establishing the lawful basis for processing personal data is a great example of why the data protection officer or lead should possess a thorough understanding of privacy laws combined with the experience of how the business operates.
 It is for this reason, we recommend implementing a long-term GDPR training, learning, and development programme to ensure that employees with data protection responsibilities develop their privacy skills alongside knowledge of the business and the industry sector.

-Once you have established the lawful basis/s for processing the personal data you hold, the next steps are to review your external notification and transparency documentation and create or review internal policies and procedures.
+Once you have established the lawful basis/s for processing personal data you hold, the next steps are to review your external notification and transparency documentation and create or review internal policies and procedures.
 We will cover all these steps in our next article.

 To find out more about data protection and privacy law training, please email us at firstname.lastname@example.org or call 0370 04 27701.